-This brochure is a snapshot of water quality monitoring performed in 2022.
+This brochure is a snapshot of water quality monitoring performed in 2023.
 Included are details about where your water comes from, what it contains, and how it compares to regulatory standards.
+If you have any questions regarding this Water Quality Report, contact Pablo Ramudo, Water Quality Supervisor, 415-761-8929 or 800-464-6693.